« State-specific resources Connecticut

 Construction Lien Waivers in Connecticut

-Required Format: Connecticut does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Connecticut does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Connecticut does not require waivers to be notarized.
+Required notarization: Connecticut does not require waivers to be notarized.

 Connecticut does not impose a statutory waiver format.
 Waivers are enforceable as contracts and should be reviewed to ensure they do not inadvertently waive rights before payment is received.